-CPI inflation calculator: Tool shows how high prices have gone up as November 2021 data hits
+This depressing CPI inflation calculator reveals the diminishing buying power of your dollars

 Today, the U.S. Department of Labor released the consumer price index (CPI) for November, and inflation hit a 39-year high.
 Wall Street analysts and economists had generally expected to show the highest inflation in almost four decades, reports CNBC.
-Experts wagered the CPI to have risen by 0.7% in November 2021 (the reported figure was 6.8%), or 6.7% in total over the past year.
+Experts wagered the CPI would rise by about 0.7% in November 2021 (the reported figure was 6.8%), or 6.7% in total over the past year.
 That year-over-year rise almost matches the CPI increase in June 1982, which topped out at 7% YOY.

 What exactly is the CPI?
 The consumer price index tracks dozens of goods that consumers regularly purchase, from gas to food to pet supplies, and the changes in those prices over time show the inflation that has occurred.
 Due to this inflation, we, of course, are paying more for certain goods than we used to in the past.
 In other words, the CPI tracks the inflation of the prices of goods, which reveals how far less your dollar goes now than it used to.